dexter939/EvoAcsss/replit.md

 # Overview
-The ACS (Auto Configuration Server) project is a carrier-grade Laravel system designed for managing over 100,000 CPE devices.
-It supports a comprehensive suite of TR protocols, including TR-069 and TR-369, and offers functionalities like device auto-registration, zero-touch provisioning, firmware management, and advanced remote diagnostics.
-The business vision is to deliver a highly scalable, performant solution for large-scale device management in telecommunication environments, including AI-powered configuration and diagnostic troubleshooting capabilities.
+The ACS (Auto Configuration Server) project is a carrier-grade Laravel 11 system designed for managing over 100,000 CPE devices.
+It supports a comprehensive suite of 10 TR protocols (TR-069, TR-104, TR-106, TR-111, TR-135, TR-140, TR-157, TR-181, TR-262, TR-369), all production-ready, and offers functionalities like device auto-registration, zero-touch provisioning, firmware management, advanced remote diagnostics, real-time STOMP messaging, comprehensive monitoring & alerting, and AI-powered configuration assistance.
+The business vision is to deliver a highly scalable, performant solution for large-scale device management in telecommunication environments with carrier-grade reliability and enterprise security.

 # User Preferences
 I prefer clear and concise explanations.
 When making changes, prioritize core functionalities and ensure backward compatibility.
 I prefer an iterative development approach, focusing on delivering functional components incrementally.
 Please ask for confirmation before implementing significant architectural changes or altering existing API contracts.
 Ensure all new features have comprehensive test coverage.
 I want the agent to use proper markdown formatting in all its responses.